Speaking with a Dispatcher

 What the Dispatcher Will Ask

 It is important to know that answering questions posed to you by the dispatcher will not delay the response of emergency personnel.
-Officers may actually be dispatched while you are still on the telephone.
-Any information you can provide in response to the dispatchers questions will be relayed to responding officers prior to their arrival.
+Field responders may actually be dispatched while you are still on the telephone.
+Any information you can provide in response to the dispatchers' questions will be relayed to responding units prior to their arrival.
 View some of the questions you may be asked by a 9-1-1 dispatcher below.

-Although the 9-1-1 system displays the address and telephone number of the caller, the location of both the incident and the reporting party still must be verified.
+Although the 9-1-1 system displays the location and telephone number of the caller, the address of both the incident and the reporting party, along with the telephone number still must be verified.
+The caller will be asked to state the address and telephone number and then requested again to verify the information.

 The Nature of the Problem